 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son.
 (John 3:18)

 Condemnation, or judgment, is not something that only happens at Judgment Day.
-Condemnation is what you have now when you refuse to enjoy God’s love and grace.
+Condemnation is what you have now when you scorn God’s love and grace.
 In Christ, there is no condemnation.
 Outside of Christ, there is plenty.

 Bet on yourself and you cannot win; bet on Jesus and you cannot lose

 Jesus said the one who refuses to believe has made up his mind.
-He has made his final judgment (krino) and it is a negative one (krima) with bad consequences.
+He has made his final judgment and it is a one with bad consequences.
 From this we can identify two kinds of unbeliever:

 - Ignorant unbeliever – hasn’t heard the gospel and doesn’t know God loves her